JoaoMatheusLamao/shortify/README.md

     cd shortify
     ```

-2. Build the Docker image:
+2. Run the Docker Compose containers:

     ```sh
-    docker build -t shortify-image .
+    docker compose up -d --build
     ```

-3. Run the Docker container:

-    ```sh
-    docker run -d -p 8080:8080 --name shortify-container shortify-image ./main
-    ```

-4. The server will be available at `http://localhost:8080`.
+3. The server will be available at `http://localhost:8080`.

 ## Endpoints